-Basic Graphics.
-Start Matlab.
-We'll plot as usual, but get help to guide us along.
+Next, we'll get help to guide us along.
 The plot command has many options.
 We'll hit the highlights.
 We'll also keep a help window open so we can peruse the help files as we go.
 After we open it, we'll move it to a corner.